Last Updated on January 20, 2022

 Internships and Networking – The Secret Sauce of the MBA Experience

 A key factor to consider when choosing an MBA in sport management program is what kind of experiential learning opportunities exist for learning outside of the classroom.
-Be sure to ask questions like what are some of the specific partnerships that current students are involved with?
+Be sure to ask questions like what are some of the specific partnerships that current students are doing internships with?
 What do those experiences look like?
 And best of all, would it be possible to speak with current students about their internship experience?

 Good programs should have well-established relationships with top-tier organizations and companies throughout the sports industry, including access to specialized positions.
 If you have a specific interest – whether it be event planning, merchandising, marketing, etc. – be sure to do your diligence about whether learning opportunities in these areas might be possible.
 The more you can learn about what day-to-day life looks like at a variety of positions, the better you will be able to decide what you don’t want to do.
 And the quicker you can decide what you don’t want to pursue, the farther down the road you will be to discovering which roles are the best fit.